openebs-archive/openebs-docs/docs/configuresc.md

 <br>

 StorageClass definition is an important task in the planning and execution of OpenEBS storage.
-As detailed in the CAS page, the real power of CAS architecture is to give an independent or a dedicated storage engine like cStor for each workload, so that granular policies can be applied to that storage engine to tune the behavior or performance as per the workload's need.
+As detailed in the CAS page, the real power of CAS architecture is to give an independent or a dedicated storage engine like cStor for each workload, so that granular policies can be applied to that storage engine to tune the behaviour or performance as per the workload's need.
 In OpenEBS policies to the storage engine (in this case it is cStor) through the `annotations` specified in the `StorageClass` interface.

 <font size="5">Steps to create a cStor StorageClass</font>